-Rinse the onion and garlic.
-You can peel them or use them unpeeled.
+- Rinse the onion and garlic.
 Cut them in half.
 Scrub the carrot and celery.
 Halve the carrot.
 Cut the celery into pieces to fit in the pot.

-Add all the ingredients except water to the inner pot of the Instant Pot.
-Add enough water making sure not to go beyond the "Max' line.
+- Add all the ingredients except water to the inner pot of the Instant Pot.
+Add enough water making sure not to go beyond the "Max' fill line.